 - Opening a window; sitting in a separate area; or using ventilation, air conditioning, or a fan cannot eliminate SHS exposure.
 5

-- Survey findings indicate that tenants are often bothered by tobacco smoke and that four out of five non-smokers would prefer a smoke-free building policy.6 In fact, more than 82 percent of Florida adults are non-smokers.
+- Survey findings indicate that residents are often bothered by tobacco smoke and that four out of five non-smokers would prefer a smoke-free building policy.6 In fact, more than 82 percent of Florida adults are non-smokers.
 7

 - If a resident has a medical condition made worse by SHS drifting into his or her apartment, he or she may be protected under federal and state disability laws.
-Depending on the nature of the disability, the landlord may be required to take action to eliminate exposure to SHS.
+Depending on the nature of the disability, the Property Managers may be required to take action to eliminate exposure to SHS.
 8

 - Courts have held that the due-process clauses of the Fifth and Fourteenth Amendments of the U.S. Constitution, which limit government interference in personal liberty and privacy, provide only the most minimal level of protection for smoking.9 10 11